What is an eating disorder?

 The Child and Adolescent Day Program for Eating Eating Disorders

-The program is a partnership between the Network and the Butterfly Foundation.
 The Network conducts the clinical program from Level 1, Sydney Children's Hospital, Randwick.

 The day-program focuses on aiming to recover normal weight and normalise food intake and eating behaviours while improving a young person’s and their family’s capacity to manage the illness and to reduce the psychological consequences.